NREL/ComStock.github.io/docs/upgrade_measures/hvac_vrf_doas_upsizing.md

 {:refdef}

 {:refdef: style="text-align: center;"}
 Figure 15.
-Distribution of annual average heating COP~system,operating~ {:refdef}
+Distribution of annual average heating COP<sub>system,operating</sub>
+{:refdef}

 Figure 15 shows the overall/system (including backup heating energy) operating heating COP and how much shift (as a percent) happens from the COP based on compressor and outdoor unit fan power (i.e., how much COP we lose when including backup heating energy).
 As shown in the figure, most of the overall heating COP remains higher than 1 (i.e., better than electric resistance heating) even in the very cold regions.
 The impact of backup heating energy on the overall COP also shows less in the upsizing scenario compared to the regular sizing scenario in colder regions.
 The impact of upsizing is less in warmer regions.